 The management company actively reduces the fund's investment universe for corporate bonds and debt.
-The initial investment universe prior to the reduction includes around 2,500 issuers and is made up of the ICE BofA Global Corporate, ICE BofA Global Non-Financial High Yield, and ICE BofA Emerging Market Corporate Plus indices.
-The investment universe and the fund are periodically reviewed to maintain their alignment for the purposes of reducing the universe.
-The investment universe is assessed in light of the ESG risks and opportunities recorded in Carmignac's proprietary ESG platform, START.
-The fund applies standards-based, restrictive negative screening at company level to exclude certain sectors and activities.
+The initial investment universe prior to the reduction includes around 2,500 issuers and is made up of the ICE BofA Global Corporate, ICE BofA Global High Yield, and ICE BofA Emerging Market Corporate Plus indices.